-You can import existing projects or create new stacks in Stackery based on several types of infrastructure-as-code templates.
-This means that if you already have a repository with a valid template, you can either import that repository directly, or create a new repository based on it.
+You can import existing projects or create new stacks in Stackery based on several types of serverless framework templates.
+This means that if you already have a repository with a valid template file (an application Blueprint), you can either import that repository directly, or create a new repository based on it.

 A serverless template describes the cloud resources AWS CloudFormation will provision when creating a stack.
 The template also defines relationships between resources, such as permissions for resources to interact with each other.

-New stacks are created using the AWS SAM template format by default, though AWS SAM, AWS CloudFormation, AWS CDK, and Serverless Framework formats are supported.
+In Stackery, new stacks are created using the AWS SAM template format by default, though both AWS SAM and Serverless Framework formats are supported.

 AWS Serverless Application Model (AWS SAM)